dcreutz/SQM-Data-Retriever/README.md

 # SQM Data Retriever

-An open-source server-side backend for retrieving data from Unihedron Sky Quality Meter data files.
+An open-source server-side backend for retrieving data from Unihedron Sky Quality Meter data files and attaching attributes such as sun and moon position information and linear regression analysis.
+The code is designed to be extensible.

 Works with files in the 'International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' format [http://www.darksky.org/night-sky-conservation/248](http://www.darksky.org/night-sky-conservation/248) and files in the format output by the Unihedron software feature 'sun-moon-mw-clouds'.